schnell18/localenv/README.md

 ## MariaDB (MySQL)

 The MariaDB (a MySQL variant) instance in the localenv can be accessed via 127.0.0.1:3306.
-For normal application access, use user name `mfg` and password `abc` to connect to the database.
+For normal application access, use user name `localenv` and password `localenv` to connect to the database.
 For administrative access, use password `root` for the root user.
 For tmux user, launching `tmux.sh` will open a terminal window to open the mysql shell.
 If you prefer GUI client, use your favorite tool to connect the database using the credentials as aforementioned.

 The data files of MariaDB instance are stored under the folder